ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - Temporary or permanent ban from ECLIPSE x FIC tournaments.

 ## 8. Prizes and payouts
 8.1 **Payout Methods.** Prize payouts shall be primarily disbursed via PayPal.
-In the event that disbursement through PayPal is not feasible, the following alternative methods, in descending order of preference, shall be employed: bank transfer, Counter-Strike 2 skins, and cryptocurrency.
+In the event that disbursement through PayPal is not feasible, the following alternative methods, in descending order of preference, shall be employed: bank transfer, Counter-Strike 2 skins, and USDT TRC20, BTC.

 8.2 **Payout Timing.** While every effort will be made to disburse prize payouts within 7 days following the conclusion of the tournament, the maximum permissible period for prize payout shall not exceed 90 days from the official end date of the tournament.